-This Guide provides prospective and current Senate-confirmed Presidential appointees with information to help them lead our country with honor and integrity.
+This Guide provides prospective and current Senate-confirmed Presidential appointees with information to help them successfully complete the nomination process and then lead our country with honor and integrity.
 The Guide explains the ethics rules and policies that apply before, during, and after they serve.